SanTechIT/CS180PRJ4/README.md

 - MAJOR: in ViewIndividualStudent, each of the student's posts shows up twice
 - MAJOR: students have multiple IDs? does each student exist twice in USER_LIST?
     - eg. in Tests.java, Alice has both ID 2 and ID 3
-- MAJOR: Deleting a post from the ViewIndividualStudent menu causes the program to crash sometimes, don't know why (example below)
+- MAJOR: Deleting a post from the ViewIndividualStudent menu causes the program to crash, don't know why (example below)
 - MAJOR: replying to a nonexistent post crashes the program
+- Students can upvote/downvote posts an infinite number of times

 ```
 Commands: back, reply [num], edit [num], delete [num], grade [num], logout